 While the sheriff’s office does not provide a formal way for interested parties to run background checks, this request can be used to search records of a person of interest’s interaction with law enforcement.

-How To Determine if Someone Has an Arrest Warrant in Kane County Illinois
+How To See Who Has an Arrest Warrant in Kane County

 The courts issue warrants, which comprise Kane County public records, making them available for public consumption.
-There are two primary county sources to find warrant information: the Kane County Clerk and the Sheriff’s Office.
+There are two primary county sources to find warrant information in Kane County: via the Kane County Clerk and the sheriff’s office.
 Interested parties may also turn to the Illinois Department of Corrections.

 Warrant information can be obtained by visiting the office and reviewing court files.
 This can be done at the Kane County Circuit Clerk’s main office in St. Charles; the link provides the necessary contact details and directions to the courthouse.8